RedGear-Studio/Atlas77/README.md

 ### .end

+This directive is used to end a program.

 ## Instruction Set

 - `add <register>, <register>, <register>`: Performs addition on the first two registers and stores the result in the third register.